garystafford/candidate-service/README.md

 ## Introduction

 The Candidate [Spring Boot](https://projects.spring.io/spring-boot/) RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/), is used for DevOps-related training and testing.
 The Candidate service exposes several HTTP API endpoints, listed below.
-API users can review a list candidates, submit a candidate, and inspect technical information about the running service.
-API users can also create random voting data by calling the `/simulation` endpoint.
+API users can retrieve a list candidates, add a new candidate, and inspect technical information about the running service.
+API users can also create a sample list of candidates by calling the `/simulation` endpoint.

 ## Quick Start for Local Development